denliehoo/multi-swap/README.md

 ## To do

+- Balance API to display balance
+  - validation to ensure swapping amount is < balance
 - Price API to display price
-- Balance API to display balance
-  - validation to ensure swapping amount is balance
 - Metamask connect
   - use redux and store the wallet address in global store
   - maybe use redux persist storage to ensure wallet address is not deleted